overwolf/overwolf.github.io/docs/api/overwolf-io.md

 sidebar_label: overwolf.io
 ---

-Use the `overwolf.io` API to check whether a certain file exists, as well as to write content into files.
+Use the `overwolf.io` API to check whether a certain file exists and/or to write content into files.
 For more I/O functionalities, please use our [simple I/O plugin](../topics/simple-io-plugin).

 ## Methods Reference